 Advantages of using a paid FTP client over a free one

 If you have heavy FTP usage, I would highly recommend investing in a paid Mac FTP client.
-Compared to free FTP, you get to enjoy the following functions often absent from a free one.
+Compared to free FTP, you get to enjoy the following functions that are often absent from a free one.

 - Native UI